Questions about the maritime industry answered

 According to the Maritime and Port Authority of Singapore (MPA), total business spending by key maritime companies overseen by MPA exceeded S$4.8 billion in 2023, up from S$4.3 billion in 2022.

-25 maritime companies established or expanded their operations in Singapore as well.
-These included maritime services companies and companies setting up sustainability desks in Singapore as part of their decarbonisation strategy and growth plans.
+In the bustling maritime hub of Singapore, maritime companies are continually establishing or expanding their operations in Singapore, which includes international shipping lines who have established their global/regional headquarters here, maritime services companies, as well as companies setting up sustainability desks in Singapore as part of their decarbonisation strategy and growth plans.

 Growth areas and outlook for the maritime sector